Overall winner

 A small licensed center director needs three things from software: enrollment and billing that works without an accountant, ratio compliance that doesn’t require running reports manually, and subsidy billing that reconciles with state voucher systems.

 PebbleDesk is built around those three problems.
 Setup takes hours, not weeks.
 The director is the user, not a background administrator.
-Subsidy tracking and ratio alerts are included at $20/month.
+Subsidy tracking and ratio alerts are included at $26/mo when paid yearly, then $129/mo when paid yearly ($1548/year).

 The goal was to build what Procare would look like if it was designed for a single-site center director in their first hour, not for an operations manager who has been using childcare software for a decade.